IrvinAlo/comp490Project1/README.md

 Third Update
 The system now prints instructions and the system environment variables

+Fourth Update
+Restructured repo so that the project can be driectly deployed in public_html

 Project Complete
 The URL http://www.csun.edu/~agn53527/cgi-bin/simple.cgi will run the program where it will display instructions and enviroment variables
 By passing in a query string you can navigate to different webpages, for example